datamould/datamould.github.io/_posts/2020-03-11-feature-selection-using-wrapper-method.md

 mathjax: true
 ---

-**Note:** This is a part of series on Data Preprocessing in Machine Learning you can checkout subsequent parts here: Embedded Method, Wrapper Method, Filter Method.
+**Note:** This is a part of series on Data Preprocessing in Machine Learning you can check all tutorials here: [Embedded Method](https://datamould.github.io/machine%20learning/2020/03/11/feature-selection-using-embedded-method/), [Wrapper Method](https://datamould.github.io/machine%20learning/2020/03/11/feature-selection-using-wrapper-method/), [Filter Method](https://datamould.github.io/machine%20learning/2020/03/11/feature-selection-using-filter_method/).
 {: .notice--info}

 In this tutorial we will see how we can select features using wrapper methods such as recursive feature elemination,forwward selection and backward selection where you generate models with subsets of features and find the best subset to work with based on the model's performance.